FREQUENTLY ASKED QUESTIONS

 A: Calvary Christian School participates as part of the Kentucky High School Athletic Association (KHSAA).
 Calvary offers a wide range of athletic opportunities at all levels, to include: Soccer (Boys & Girls), Volleyball (Girls), Cross Country (Boys & Girls), Golf (Boys), Archery (Boys & Girls), Basketball (Boys & Girls), Swimming (Boys & Girls), Cheerleading (Girls), Tennis (Boys & Girls), Track and Field (Boys & Girls), Baseball (Boys) and Softball (Girls)

-- Q: What kinds of extra-curricular activities are available?
+- Q: What types of extra-curricular activities are available?

 A: For Elementary students there are intramural teams for soccer, baseball and softball.
 There are also Lego Robotics and academic teams for upper elementary.
 There are “Odyssey of the Mind” teams for all age levels.
 There is also a Cougar Council comprised of 6th Grade leaders.
 In the Middle and High School we have Lego Robotics, Odyssey of the Mind, Academic Teams, National Junior Honor Society and National Honor Society, BETA Club, Student Ambassadors, Pep Band, Sounds of Praise Ensemble.
 There is also a Student Council elected by the Student Body.